 I don’t know how to create a sculpture out of stone.

-I don’t know how to felt, make things out of resin or glass, drive a fork lift, fix a Lamborghini, write code for spy-ware, or work the line in a factory.
+drive a fork lift, fix a Lamborghini, write code for spy-ware, or work the line

 I don’t know how to install a furnace or fix a boiler.